-- Medication (check with your doctor whether your medication could be contributing)
+- Medication (check with your doctor whether your medication is contributing)

 Are laxatives a good option?

-Naturopaths and nutritionist prefer to always find the underlying reason for your health concerns and it is the same with constipation and unregular pee.
-We like to treat the cause, rather than apply in this instance harmful addictive laxatives.
-The long term problem with laxatives results in dependency, meaning your bowel stops functioning normally on its own.
+Clinicians prefer to always find the underlying reason for your constipation, diarrhea or irregular pee concerns.
+We like to treat the underlying cause, rather than apply potentially harmful addictive laxatives.
+The long term problem with laxatives is that often the person relies on them, they become dependent which means your bowel stop functioning normally on its own.

-- The Shades of Yellow.
-Pale pee means you are drinking lots of water, and perhaps heading to the toilet a lot.
-Dark pee is often a sign of lack of fluid intake, so drink more water.
+- Pale pee means you are drinking lots of water, and maybe head to the toilet a lot throughout the day.
+Dark pee is often a sign of lack of fluid intake, and you need to drink more water.
 Food can sometimes be the reason for a red coloured pee.
-If you have not been eating beetroot or a food that is likely to impart that colour and you see red!
-Well this is a red flag.
-Bright red pee or blood in the stool is always something you want to get investigated by your doctor.
-Murky cloudy urine could indicate a urinary tract infection and again this needs to be investigated.
+If you have not been eating beetroot or a food that is likely to impart that colour and you see red this is a RED FLAG.
+It needs to be investigated to ensure it is not blood.
+Murky cloudy urine could indicate a urinary tract infection and again needs to be investigated.

 - What is the normal amount of water to drink daily?
-Naturopaths recommend approximately 2 litres of filtered water daily.
-Over and above 3 litres is getting too high and can interfere with osmolality of the body.
+You need to have approximately 2 litres of filtered water daily.
+Over and above 3 litres is getting too high and can interfere with osmolarity of the body.

 - pH Balance – A pH of 7 or slightly above is considered ideal.
-Anything that deviates into acidity (lower than 7 -0), or into alkalinity (above 7-14) on a regular basis could indicate disease and needs to be investigated.
+Anything that deviates to far into acidity (lower than 7 to 0), or into alkalinity (above 7 to 14) on a regular basis could indicate disease and needs to be investigated.